Irene Montero

-Irene María Montero Gil (/es/; born 13 February 1988) is a Spanish politician and psychologist, member of the Podemos party.
+Irene María Montero Gil (/es/; born 13 February 1988) is a Spanish politician, member of the Podemos party.
 She most recently served as the Minister of Equality of Spain from 13 January 2020 to 20 November 2023.
-She is the partner of Pablo Iglesias, one of the founders and former leader of her party.

-From January 2016 to August 2023, Montero has also been an MP for Madrid in the Congress of Deputies, and from February 2017 to January 2020 she was the Spokesperson for the Parliamentary Group Unidos Podemos-En Comú Podem-Galicia en Común in Congress.
+From January 2016 to August 2023, Montero was an MP for Madrid in the Congress of Deputies, and from February 2017 to January 2020 she was the Spokesperson for the Parliamentary Group Unidos Podemos-En Comú Podem-Galicia en Común in Congress.
+In 2024, Montero was elected as member of the European Parliament.

 Early life and education

 Irene María Montero Gil was born in the Moratalaz neighborhood of Madrid.
 She joined the Communist Youth Union of Spain (UJCE) in 2004.
-She has a bachelor's degree in psychology from the Autonomous University of Madrid, and a master's degree in educational psychology.
-She received a scholarship for Harvard University, but chose to commit herself to politics instead of moving to the United States.
+She has a bachelor's degree in psychology from the Autonomous University of Madrid (UAM), and a master's degree in educational psychology.

+She claimed to have received a scholarship for Harvard University, but chose to commit herself to politics instead of moving to the United States.
+In 2022 the Congress of Deputies requested to be provided a document showing evidence of her Harvard scholarship.
+It was later reported that due to her high grades, she received a grant to continue her studies at UAM, which came with an opportunity to also experience a training period at Harvard.